Australia 2025

 Where can I watch The Lions in the UK and Ireland?

-Sky Sports will be showing all the action live in the UK, Ireland and Gibraltar throughout this summer’s Tour of Australia, beginning with the 1888 Cup.
+Sky Sports will be showing all the action live in the UK and Ireland throughout this summer’s Tour of Australia, beginning with the 1888 Cup.

 Sky Sports began its broadcasting coverage of The Lions during their 1997 Tour of South Africa, when Jim Telfer and Ian McGeechan led the tourists to a 2-1 Series win over the Springboks.